randolf-scholz/dmypy_bug/README.md

 Mypy currently does not support `Final` annotation on dataclasses (see [mypy issue 5608](https://github.com/python/mypy/issues/5608)).
 Therefore, the error message `Final name must be initialized with a value` is expected on `MyDataclass` in `__init__.py`.
-However, running `dmypy check src` a second time spreads this error message to `MyModule` and `ImmutablePoint`.
+However, running `dmypy check src` a second time spreads this error message to `ImmutablePoint`.

 ```bash
 python3.12 -m venv .venv